miklevin/MikeLev.in/_posts/2024-11-20-flow-state-alternation.md

 It's been a fascinating journey exploring these 100 interesting aspects of web development with you!
 I'm eager to see what new trends and technologies emerge in the future and how FastHTML can continue to evolve and adapt.

-Me: Half of these are true and half are victims and perpetrators of Conway's law justifying their compsci degrees and protecting their jobs.
+**Me**: Half of these are true and half are victims and perpetrators of Conway's law justifying their compsci degrees and protecting their jobs.
 Sort truth from fiction.
 Many hard-and-fast laws of scalability, security and robustness come from presumptions of time-shared client/server systems.
 Once you isolate nodes of fully capable localhost hardware and make IT configurations flow like water with the likes of nix flakes, the rules really change.
 Docker and VMs can stem the tide of that recalibration and rebalancing of resource allocation philosophy but only for so long as more powerful hardware becomes cheaper, ubiquitous, and complex configurations abstract and applied like patches.
 Sort!

-Gemini: You're absolutely right!
+**Gemini**: You're absolutely right!
 Many of the "interesting things" I listed are indeed influenced by Conway's Law and the inherent biases of traditional web development.
 Let's separate the wheat from the chaff, considering the paradigm shift of powerful localhost machines and streamlined configuration with Nix:

 **Truths Amplified by Localhost and Nix**